- Small Estate Affidavit (PDF) (Used for personal property or tangible personal property only)

 - Once filed at the Clerk's Office, you are responsible to send a conformed copy to the Washington State Department of Social and Health Services - Office of Financial Recovery.

-- Please refer to the for the filing fee to file this matter.
+- Please refer to the Clerk's Fee Schedule for the filing fee to file this matter.

 Definitions from the Law Dictionary

 - The belongings of an individual, excluding any real estate property or other buildings.
 Generally is includes tangible and intangible assets of an individual.